BerryWei/Material_mask_autoencoder/README.md

 **Notes:**

 - You can overwrite configurations by passing arguments with the corresponding key names.
-- We use [Weights & Biases (Wandb)](https://wandb.ai/) to monitor the training process and visualize masked reconstruction.
-- Outputs, including checkpoints, are stored in the specified `--output_dir`.
+- All stdout messages and including checkpoints are stored in the specified `--output_dir`.

 ## Stage 2: Transfer Learning

 ### Linear Probing

-The linear probing script `main_linprobe.py` is located in the `scripts` directory.

 To perform linear probing, run: